Distribute-systems-course-group/group-task/README.md

 ## System design (using the 3 principles from the lectures; architecture, processes, communication)

+Our system architecture consists of three nodes; one server (server.py) and two clients.
+The clients have unique Client ID:s and they are put up by running the same source file (client.py).
+In our implementation all the communication between the three nodes is happening through the server, meaning that the both clients are communicating with each other indirectly through the server and the server is communicating directly with all clients.
 Both the player and server make an UDP thread for handling player action data and a TCP thread for communication between connections.
 The player client sends with the worldstate what arrow buttons have been pressed and the game management server makes the decicion where the user will be moved based on that information.
 The players get the information about their locations by reading their own indexes from the worldstate coming from the server.
 For the better server performance the worldstate is updated using UDP and sent through TCP.

 ![alt test](/system%20discription.PNG)